exoad/exoad/README.md

   `use` -> Common prefix for "Usage Dependency" or "Usage Functionalities," which contain primal definitions for certain Object Creation or basic collectivized
            function groups.<br>
   `impl` -> Commonly seen in JVM languages with `abstract interface` or `abstract class` definitions.
 Clearly states that this class requires implementation for             proper runtime behaviors.<br>
-  `sys` -> Low level syscalls that can be abstracted away either to a native call.
+  `sys` -> Low level syscalls that can be abstracted away either to a native call or implemented on the spot.
 Most of these codes use some form of platform dependent shared binaries that
            must be either statically or dynamically linked at runtime (*.so, *.dll, *.dylib)<br>
   `t` -> Suffix commonly used to denote a type definition.
 For example, my Java stl `com.jackmeng.stl.types.UInt_t` defines an Unsigned Integer type.<br>
   `gui` -> An uncommon prefix used to denote that a certain file is primarily involved in GUI processing and GUI presentation.
 Should not be confused with GUI